Of course, no one but Alice Munro can write like Alice Munro. That is my disclaimer on each of my sporadic series of ‘How To Write Like…’ posts.

 Alice Munro has stopped writing now, but she found the work of being a housewife compatible with writing.
 Housework occupies just the right amount of brain, and is sufficiently mundane to let the gates of creativity open.
 She nutted many of her stories out while caring for three young daughters.
 The stories would be well developed before she wrote them down.
 Munro has never resented housework.
 She’d been doing significant amounts of it since her early teens after her mother was diagnosed with Parkinson’s.
 “It gave me a sense of responsibility, purpose, being important.
 It didn’t bother me at all.”

 I don’t take up a story and follow it as if it were a road, taking me somewhere, with views and neat diversions along the way.
-I go into it, and move back and forth and settle here and there, an stay in it for a while.
+I go into it, and move back and forth and settle here and there, and stay in it for a while.
 It’s more like a house.
 Everybody knows what a house does, how it encloses space and makes connections between one enclosed space and another and presents what is outside in a new way.
-This is the nearest I can come to explaining what a story does for me, and what I want my stories to do for other people.

 Alice Munro, 1982